HOW TO ADOPT

-Your emphasis should not be on finding the quickest and least intrusive process but rather on discovering one that partners with you as you examine your strengths and weaknesses.
+Your emphasis should not be on finding the quickest and least intrusive process but rather on discovering us as your partner with you as you examine your strengths and weaknesses.
 It's also a time for you to understand the issues unique to adoptive parenting.

 Your homestudy may include requests for the following information: